pharo-sec/pharo-sec.github.io/_posts/2022-10-06-Chatterbox.md

 # Exploiting the AChat Server

 I did a simple google search of this AChat service and found a potential exploit that I could use.
-The [exploit](https://www.exploit-db.com/exploits/36025)is a remote buffer overflow.
+The [exploit](https://www.exploit-db.com/exploits/36025) is a remote buffer overflow.

 Inside the script we see the command needed to generate the payload